Rajendra Singh: Career

 Alwar district, which once had a grain market, was at the time largely dry and barren, as years of deforestation and mining had led to a dwindling water table, minimal rainfall followed by floods.
 Another reason was the slow abandoning of traditional water conservation techniques, like building check dams, or johad, instead villagers started relying on "modern" bore wells, which simply sucked the groundwater up.
 But consistent use meant that these bored wells had to be dug deeper and deeper within a few years, pushing underground water table further down each time, till they went dry in ecologically fragile Aravalis.
 At this point he met a village elder, Mangu Lal Meena, who argued "water was a bigger issue to address in rural Rajasthan than education".
 He chided him to work with his hands rather than behaving like "educated" city folks who came, studied and then went back; later encouraged him to work on a johad, earthen check dams, which have been traditionally used to store rainwater and recharge groundwater, a technique which had been abandoned in previous decades.
 As a result, the area had no ground water since previous five years and was officially declared a "dark zone".
 Though Rajendra wanted to learn the traditional techniques from local farmers about water conservation, his other city friends were reluctant to work manually and parted ways.
 Eventually with the help of a few local youths he started desilting the Gopalpura johad, lying neglected after years of disuse.
 When the monsoon arrived that year, the johad filled up and soon wells which had been dry for years had water.
 Villagers pitched in and in the next three years, it made it 15 feet deep.

-These facilitated a rise in the groundwater levels and helped turn the area into a "white zone".
-So much so that the Forest Department invited the NGO to take an active part in the park's management.